- Google has added this feature to the top 30 apps on the Play Store

 This can be done with voice commands

-Integrated Google Assistant with Android app.
-This means that by giving voice commands, songs can be listened to, posted on social media, food can be ordered and many things can be done including cab booking.
+Integrated Google voice Assistant with Android app.
+This means that by giving google voice commands, songs can be listened to, posted on social media, food can be ordered and many things can be done including cab booking.
 Shortcut words for general work can now also be customized using the Assistant.

 The google voice assistant AI will be made more useful

 - Adam Coimbra, Google’s product manager, said that people can now access many things in apps without having to open and search for them.
-We want to enable that work with voice commands.
+We want to enable that work with Google voice commands.
 You can hear samples of 2 new natural sounds, which have been added to Google Assistant.

-- The company has introduced these new features during Google Assistant Developers Day.
+- The company has introduced these new features during Google voice Assistant Developers Day.
 The company said it wants to make Android and apps more user-friendly.
 The new app Action Built-in Intent will help Android developers to easily integrate Google Assistant with the app.
 This will allow the user to easily discover and engage with the Android app.